 Nightlife: Energetic students' union owns its own city centre nightclub and bar.
 They even run the Epic Event Competition to encourage students to put on their own club nights, quizzes, fashion shows or other events at the union- the best event wins £500.
 Head to the city for even more fun and games in vibrant Cardiff.

-Sporting reputation: Very good- 12th in the BUCS league of nearly 150 universities and colleges.
+Sporting reputation: Very good- 12th in the BUCS league of 145 universities and colleges.

-Notable societies: For the full range take a peek at this list, with quirkier options including Kendo Society, a sort of Japanese fencing art.
+Notable societies: Quirky options include the Kendo Society, a sort of Japanese fencing art.

 Glittering alumni: Gareth Edwards, rugby player; Lynn Davies, Olympic Gold Medallist; Michael Buerk, newsreader; Owen Powell of Catatonia; Simon Fowler of Ocean Colour Scene; John Inverdale, TV presenter; Julien Macdonald, fashion designer; and Ryan Jones, captain of the Wales rugby team.

-Alternative prospectus: See how current students rate various aspects of their university experience on What Uni? here, from course and lecturers to acommodation, city life and the union.
+Alternative prospectus: See how current students rate various aspects of their university experience on The Student Room here, from courses and lecturers to accommodation, city life and the union.